About the Tao Te ChingTe Ching

-Attributed to Laotse (Lao-Tzu, Lao tse etc.), endeavor to articulate the core beliefs of Taoism and Chinese Buddhism with its lyrical beauty, poetic, elusive on a deeper level, yet simple text full of practical advice is relatively short, terse and very beautiful, and its wisdom priceless, an inspiration for philosophers, poets, artists, politicians and religious leaders alike.
-Intensely philosophical and deeply mysterious.
+Attributed to Laotse (Lao-Tzu, Lao tse etc.), the Way of the Tao endeavor to articulate the core beliefs of Taoism and Chinese Buddhism.
+It is lyrical, poetic, elusive, yet simple, filled with pragmatic guidance for conscious living.
+The text is short, terse and very beautiful, its wisdom priceless, an inspiration for philosophers, poets, artists, politicians and religious leaders alike.
+Intensely philosophical and deeply mysterious, always hinting at a vast, deep, inner knowing beyond intellectual understanding.
 The Tao Te Ching or The Way and its Characteristics is the primary text in Chinese religious history.
-It dates from roughly 600 years before the birth of Christ.
-It is second only to the Bible in its number of translations.
+It dates from roughly 600 years before the birth of Christ and is second only to the Bible in its number of translations.

 Wisdom from The Way of the Tao